zurichat/zc_plugin_youtube_music_video/README.md

 Live site: <a href='<http://music.zuri.chat/music>'>http://music.zuri.chat/music</a>

-API root: <a href='http://localhost:22672/music/api/v1'>http://localhost::22672/music/api/v1</a>

 #

 > ## Status
 >
-> This project is a work in progress and is currently under development.
+This project is a work in progress and is currently under development.

 #